Avik2293/Avik2293/README.md

 I am a programmer and I am happy with this job.
 Because I like technology.
 The use of technology is increasing in the world.
 I want to make technology easy to reach people.
 <br />
 <br />
-I am expert with React.js, React Native, JavaScript, Next Js, Express.js, MongoDB, Laravel, MySql, CSS, Bootstrap, React Bootstrap, Tailwind, DaisyUI, Chakra Ui, HTML, Firebase and I used many tools (Github, Netlify, Canva, Figma, React Icons, React Router, React Toast, React Query, React Photo View, React Hook Form, JWT, Context API etc).
+I am expert with React.js, React Native, JavaScript, Next Js, Express.js, MongoDB, Laravel, MySql, CSS, Bootstrap, React Bootstrap, Tailwind, DaisyUI, Chakra Ui, HTML, Firebase and i used many tools (Github, Netlify, Canva, Figma, React Icons, React Router, React Toast, React Query, React Photo View, React Hook Form, JWT, Context API etc).
 <br />
 <br />
 I have earned a bachelor’s degree in Electrical and Electronics Engineering.
 I also did my web development course from Programming Hero.
 My course studies centred on web design, development, database management, coding, and the programming used to create websites.
 <br />
 <br />
 I am working now in Shineygleam Softwere as a Junior Softwere Engineer.
 I have approximately 2 years of experience with this company.
-My job responsibility is creating the website front-end in React and integrating it with Laravel and MySql database.
+My job responsibility is to create the website front-end in React and integrate it with Laravel and MySql databases.
-I also created some apps on React Native with the help of my senior in some projects for app development.
+I also created some apps on React Native with my senior's help in some app development projects.
-I am quick at learning new technologies and can follow instructions and work well with a team.
+I am quick at learning new technologies, follow instructions, and work well with a team.
 <br />
 <br />
-Nowadays, I am working on building up my knowledge & skills in programming by doing course CPS Academy.
+Nowadays, i am working on building up my knowledge & skills in programming by doing course CPS Academy.
 <br />
 <br />
 I am a freedom-loving person.
 I enjoy work.
 The only difference between me and those who upgrade the world is skill.
 I will work to improve myself.
 I dream of giving something new to the world one day.